PeppeL-G/bagawork/docs/src/routes/(default)/documentation/columns/+page.md

 :::

-All children will have `size()` set to `0` by default (meaning they will grab nothing of the extra space that might be available), except the :docs[Space] component , which has the default size `1`, because that's often how you want to use it.
-But feel free to call `size()` also on :docs[Space] children if you want it to be something else.
+All children will have `grow()` set to `0` by default (meaning they will grab nothing of the extra space that might be available), except the :docs[Space] component , which has the default size `1`, because that's often how you want to use it.
+But feel free to call `grow()` also on :docs[Space] children if you want it to be something else.

 ::: tip Example